Kullenberg/Phenaros_image_analysis/README.md

   In total this corresponds to 380 files, which are also available on my google drive: (https://drive.google.com/drive/folders/1bTBKT-YwxMNIJHjGPhw9t9m8-XRmoMi1?usp=drive_link).

-  Running the CellPorfiler pipeline will produce the five .csv files with the prefix "PhenData_", which are then used together with the plate metadata in the attached Jupyter notebook.
+  Running the CellProfiler pipeline will produce the five .csv files with the prefix "PhenData_", which are then used together with the plate metadata in the attached Jupyter notebook.
   This produced the UMAP projection scatter plot seen at the end of this description.

   All in all I would say there is a separation between the positive and negative controls in the final analysis, as well as a difference between the two positive controls.